 An inconsolable Collatinus and his friend Brutus vow to overthrow the Roman monarchy and let the people rule their city.
 An election is held with Lucretia’s dead body on display, and Romans vote for the Roman Republic instead of the Roman Kingdom.

 Like many ancient stories, the details of this one are debatable, but the legend is not.
 A woman was raped, the monarchy is overthrown, and Rome becomes a Republic.

-A few women did get to enjoy the perks of full citizenry in Ancient Rome.
+A few women did get to enjoy the perks of the full citizenry in Ancient Rome.
 These were the retired Vestal Virgins.
-The Vestals were regarded as living deities and their sole purpose was to keep the flame of Vesta, goddess of the hearth, burning day and night, forever.
-When Rome faltered or armies failed, Vestals were blamed for neglecting the fire, and sometimes flogged and or killed by live burial.
+The Vestals were regarded as living deities, and their sole purpose was to keep the flame of Vesta, goddess of the hearth, burning day and night, forever.
+When Rome faltered, or armies failed, Vestals were blamed for neglecting the fire, and sometimes flogged and or killed by live burial.
 After 30 years of virginal service that started in childhood, retired Vestals were given a pension and the right to vote.
 They could also marry and have sex.
 (Little wins?)

-Roman history is full pivotal moments born out of violence against women, which is why the election of Virginia Raggi as the city’s current mayor, is not only a huge change, but an opportunity to heal.
+Roman history is full pivotal moments born out of violence against women, which is why the election of Virginia Raggi as the city’s current mayor, is not only a huge change but an opportunity to heal.
 Raggi is from Rome.
-She grew up alongside the beauty, history and patriarchy that seeps out of the streets and buildings there.
+She grew up alongside the beauty, history, and patriarchy that seeps out of the streets and buildings there.
 She first came to politics to address a very pedestrian complaint—the sidewalks of Rome were in a disastrous state and mothers with strollers could not easily navigate them.
 Her To Do list has since grown to include cleaning up most of Rome’s literal and figurative garbage: the political equivalent of trying to clean the entire Colosseum with a doll’s toothbrush.